-- Does not offer AMC, BET, Comedy Central, MTV, Nickelodeon, Spike, VH1, or pro sports networks.
+- Does not offer AMC, BET, Comedy Central, MTV, Nickelodeon, Paramount Network, VH1, or pro sports networks.

 - Confusing user interface and no channel guide.

-Hulu Live TV has a good selection of locals channels, RSNs, national sports networks, but is missing channels like AMC, BET, Comedy Central, MTV, Nickelodeon, Spike, and VH1.
+Hulu Live TV has a good selection of locals channels, RSNs, national sports networks, but is missing channels like AMC, BET, Comedy Central, MTV, Nickelodeon, Paramount Network, and VH1.
 Hulu doesn’t offer any of the pro sports networks (like NFL Network).